angulardart/site-angulardart/src/angular/tutorial/toh-pt6.md

   }
 ```

-Notice that you supply `BrowserClient` as a class provider in list argument to
+Notice that you supply `BrowserClient` as a class provider in list argument of
-generated injector.
+the generated injector.
 This has the same effect as the `providers` list in
 `@Component` annotation.

 <aside class="alert alert-warning" markdown="1">